Tuesday, 7 October 2025

-Many people think that Rolls-Royce RR SMRs will be built in the UK and and so are investing in RR shares.
-However, this document is asking for justification on the use of RR SMRs though it seems US SMRs are already going ahead in the UK.
+Many people think that Rolls-Royce RR SMRs will be built in the UK and elsewhere, and so they are investing in RR shares.
+However, this document is asking for justification on the use of RR SMRs in the UK although it seems US SMRs are already going ahead in the UK.

 We are seeking your views on an application for a regulatory justification decision on the ‘Rolls-Royce SMR’ (small modular reactor).
 This reactor is designed by Rolls-Royce SMR Limited and the application was made by the Nuclear Industry Association (NIA), the representative body for the civil nuclear industry in the UK.